781flyingdutchman/GGen/README.md

 generates a standard panel 14" by 7" with the middle recessed panel 2mm below the surface, cut
 from 1/2" material, stored in `panel.nc`.
-The G-Code will include 10mm high tabs to hold the panel, spaced 300mm apart.
+The G-Code will include 10mm high tabs to hold the panel, spaced 300mm apart, and the origin (0, 0) is at the bottom left of the panel.

 If `--handle` is set you can provide an offset from the midpoint of the panel, and if the handle requires two holes (i.e. it is not a knob) then add `--handleOrientation`